qbzzt/etherdocs/startingout/readme.md

 ```
 sudo apt install npm
 ```
+If you are using another distribution, read the documentation for your distribution.

 2. Install [the truffle development environment](https://www.trufflesuite.com/docs/truffle/overview) and [the ganache blockchain simulator](https://www.trufflesuite.com/ganache).
 The `-g` parameter declares that this package is to be installed globally, for all users of this computer.
 That requires root privileges.